Questions to Ask at Your Dental Implants Consultation The Colony, TX

 What is the recovery like?

-What are the final results like with a dental implant compared to a bridge or dentures?
+What are the final results like with a dental implant compared to a bridge?

 Be sure to ask about the final results and what you can expect for your particular situation.
 Scientifically, an implant is the most secure and durable tooth replacement solution that you can find because it derives strength from the jawbone.
-By comparison, a bridge relies on your other teeth to hold the bridge in place and dentures are removable which means that they can come loose.
+By comparison, a bridge relies on your other teeth to hold the bridge in place.

 What costs are involved with an implant procedure?